Freedom and Convenience

 Today, while we are legally free, the crushing weight of consumer and structural debt achieves a similar effect: it forces us to surrender our time to the necessities of capital reproduction rather than social reproduction.

 The sheer scale of our financial obligations dictates that we must work, and work intensely, simply to pay the principal and interest, leaving little time, energy, or money for genuine autonomy or skill-building.
-Our time is extracted, not by whips, but by interest rates.

-We don't challenge this system because trying to opt out is difficult.
 For those who want to learn how to repair things, the first barrier is fear.
 We believe we could never fix a garage door, rewire an electrical plug, or take a dishwasher apart.

 This is often why we quit, add a new mess to the garage pile, and retreat to finding the cheapest replacement available online.
 We make our decisions by measuring the cost in dollars and seeing how the balance fits within our monthly credit card limit.